10-3-pursuit/lab-user-experience-and-design/case-study.md

 ## Methodology
 In conducting this analysis, we employed a combination of heuristic evaluation, user journey mapping, site research, and click-through assessment to evaluate the eBay website's current user experience and identify opportunities for improvement.

+## Good UX Findings
+eBay boasts several positive aspects of user experience, including:
+1. A comprehensive search functionality: eBay's search bar is prominently placed, allowing users to find products easily.
+2. Product filtering options: The website offers a range of filters, such as price range, location, and seller ratings, empowering users to narrow down search results effectively.

+## Bad UX Findings
+While eBay offers a generally user-friendly experience, there are notable issues surrounding the visibility and engagement of the shopping cart icon.
+These issues include:
+1. **Inadequate Shopping Cart Icon Visibility**: The shopping cart icon, crucial for tracking and managing purchases, is relatively small and often overshadowed by other elements on the page, diminishing its visibility.
+   - *Heuristic Violation*: Visibility of System Status - Users may struggle to notice the shopping cart icon, impacting their awareness of the items in their cart.
+   - *UX Standard*: Fitts's Law - A larger shopping cart icon would make it easier for users to click on, improving efficiency.